- Gout and pseudogout can be differentiated by examination of the fluid aspirate contents of a joint viewed under polarised red light:

 - Urate levels in the blood rise naturally with age

 - Multifactorial.
 Genetic components, but other factors also involved.
-In bit like diabetes in that in a genetically susceptible individual, certain circumstances may trigger the condition.
+In a genetically susceptible individual, certain circumstances may trigger the condition.

-- Diet – meat and alcohol increase the risk
+- Diet – red meat, seafood and alcohol

-- Foods that have a high concentration of purine
+- Other foods that have a high concentration of purine

 - Socio-economic status – more prevalent in richer populations – “Rich Man’s disease” – possibly because of its associations with alcohol and an expensive diet.